L1NNA/Information/instruction_server.md

 # JupyterLab

-Once you have completed server initialization you will be connected to Jupiter through the server.
+Once you have completed server initialization you will be connected to JupyterLab through the server.

 ![image](https://user-images.githubusercontent.com/25777239/92413219-152f7a00-f11d-11ea-8be6-8688cac65986.png)

-Here you can create a new notebook, console or terminal window, or you can launch an instance of VS Code.
+From the JupyterLab launcher you can easily create a Jupyter Notebook, console, terminal window, or VS Code instance.
+To re-open the launcher go to File -> New Launcher or type (⌘ / Ctrl) + Shift + L.

 ### VS Code